Amos-THX/Portfolio-News-Summary-using-Gemini/README.md

 ## **Gemini LLM Generation for Multiple Client Accounts**
 We utilise the Gemini LLM model, and using each client's portfolio returns and positions as the input prompt, we will generate a summary of the portfolio returns and provide the latest market headline news from Reuters.
+We are augmenting the response with a real-time news headline update.

 ```
 prompt = """